KxSystems/docs/docs/basics/syntax.md

 Use of these forms in q programs is [deprecated](exposed-infrastructure.md#unary-forms).

-## Extenders
+## Iterators

-Extenders are higher-order operators.
-Their arguments are maps (functions, lists, and dictionaries) and their results are derived functions known as _extensions_ that extend the application of the maps.
+Iterators are higher-order operators.
+Their arguments are iterables (functions, process handles, lists, and dictionaries) and their results are derived functions that iterate the application of the iterable.

-Three symbols, and three symbol pairs, denote extenders:
+Three symbols, and three symbol pairs, denote ierators:

 token         | semantics
 --------------|---------------------
-`'`           | Case, Compose, Each
+`'`           | Case and Each
 `':`          | Each Prior, Each Parallel
 `/:` and `\:` | Each Right and Each Left
 `/` and `\`   | Converge, Do, While, Reduce

-Any of these, apart from Compose, in combination with the noun or function immediately to its left, denotes a new function, an _extension_.
+Any of these in combination with the iterable immediately to its left, derives a new function.

-Compose is a binary extender and can be applied only with bracket notation.
-(It is the only binary operator that cannot be applied infix.)

-The extension is a variant of the map modified by the extender.
+The derived function is a variant of the iterable modified by the iterator.
 For example, `+` is Add and `+/` is _sum_.

 ```q